georgeslabreche/ccsdsmo-malc/docs/mal_api.md

 ### Attente de message MAL

-La fonction `mal_poller_wait` allows to wait the reception of a MAL message on one of the endpoint handled by the poller.
+`mal_poller_wait` function allows to wait the reception of a MAL message on one of the endpoint handled by the poller.
 This is a blocking function, it takes a time-out parameter.

 Declaration: